Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

-Face Oil: The Ultimate Guide to Choosing and Using the Best Face Oil for Your Skin
+Find Your Perfect Face Oil: Expert Tips for Choosing and Using the Best One for You

 A face oil is an anhydrous (contains no water) mixture of oils that may also contain oil-soluble, active ingredients, such as herbal extracts.

 By not adding water or water-soluble ingredients, there is no need to add emulsifiers, solubilizers, surfactants, or preservatives.
 This helps give your skin a radiant glow with the fewest ingredients.
-This is one of the reasons waterless products are favoured by many people because pure, natural face oils are as close to nature as possible.
+For many people this is appealing because pure, natural face oils are as close to nature as you can get.

 What is a Carrier Oil?

-A carrier oil is a mild oil that doesn't have many of its own dramatic properties, such as colour or scent.
-Carrier oils high in antioxidants are especially healthy for skin use.
+A carrier oil is a mild oil that doesn't have many of its own dramatic properties such as color or scent.
+Carrier oils high in antioxidants are especially healthy for the skin.

 The term carrier oil originates from the aromatherapy world, where the purpose is to dilute essential oils so they can be used for the aroma while doing massage.

-When developing bareLUXE specialized facial oils, we consider anything that could be used at 100% concentration on your face as a carrier oil and anything else as a specialized oil.
+When developing bareLUXE specialized facial oils, I considered anything that could be used at 100% concentration on your face as a carrier oil and anything else as a specialized oil.

-Understanding the Role of Face Oil in Skin Care
+Understanding the Role of Face Oils in Skin Care

 Oils are extracted from various seeds, nuts, kernels, and vegetables.
 Each is unique and contains different types and percentages of fatty acids, antioxidants, vitamins, phytochemicals, and minerals.

 Cold pressing is the best method to extract phytonutrients from seeds.
 It's the least destructive extraction method that protects the delicate phytochemicals.
-Generally, the best face oils are cold-pressed.
+Generally, the best face oils are cold-pressed and organic.

 Yes and no.

-This is a big question that took me down the rabbit hole in learning about the difference between carrier oils and oil serums
+This is a big question that took me down the rabbit hole learning about the difference between carrier oils and oil serums.

-However (big, however), carrier oils for the face are passive in the quest for dramatic, results-based skincare.
-They are nourishing, protective, soothing, and lovely, but if you're looking for an active approach, you need to look at oil serums and other products with more bioactivity and functional ingredients to target specific skincare concerns.
+However, carrier oils are passive in the quest for dramatic, results-based skincare.
+They are nourishing, protective, soothing, and lovely, but if you're looking for an active approach, you must look at oil serums and other products with more bioactivity and functional ingredients to target specific skincare concerns.

-Several key concepts stand out when delving into the science of using oils for the face: fatty acid composition, phytochemical profile, and anti-inflammatory, antioxidant, antibacterial, and antifungal properties.
+When delving into the science of facial oils, several key concepts stand out: the fatty acid composition, phytochemical profile, and their anti-inflammatory, antioxidant, and antibacterial/antifungal properties.

 Let's break things down.